harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

 <details open>
 <summary>What are connectors?</summary>

-Connectors in Harness enable integration with 3rd party tools, providing authentication for operations during pipeline runtime.
+Connectors in Harness enable integration with third-party tools, providing authentication for operations during pipeline runtime.
 For instance, a GitHub connector facilitates authentication and fetching files from a GitHub repository within pipeline stages.
 For more details, go to [Connectors](https://developer.harness.io/docs/category/connectors).

 </details>